Hedera DeFi

 What happens to my funds if the SilkSuite platform goes offline?

 Your tokens are held in smart contracts on the Hedera network, not by SilkSuite the company.
-Even if the SilkSuite front-end website went down, your funds would remain in those contracts on-chain.
+Even if the SilkSuite front-end website went down, your funds would still reside in those contracts on-chain.

-That said, the HSUITE node architecture is specifically engineered to prevent service interruptions in the first place.
-The distributed node setup means there is no single point of failure capable of bringing the whole system down.
+That said, the HSUITE node architecture is specifically designed to prevent service interruptions from occurring in the first place.
+The distributed node setup means there is no single point of failure capable of bringing the entire system down.

-Where can I get support if I encounter a problem with a SilkSuite transaction?
+Where can I get support if I have a problem with a SilkSuite transaction?

 If you have a transaction stuck or showing as failed, check the Hedera explorer first.
-You can look up your wallet address or transaction ID to see precisely what happened on-chain.
-Most apparent failures are either network timeouts that were never actually submitted, or transactions that failed during execution with fees refunded.
+You can look up your wallet address or transaction ID to see exactly what happened on-chain.
+Most apparent failures are either network timeouts that were never actually submitted, or transactions that failed during execution with a refund of fees.

 The in-app Support button also lets you raise tickets directly.
-Complex issues — such as a cross-chain transaction that appears stuck — are best handled through the ticket system so the team can track them properly.
+Complex issues — for example, a cross-chain transaction that appears stuck — are best handled through the ticket system so the team can track it properly.

 You can also find more context on how the platform works in our platform information page or return to the SilkSuite home page.